swiftlang/swift-testing/Sources/Testing/Testing.docc/exit-testing.md

 }
 ```

-- Note: If you use this macro with a Swift compiler version lower than 6.3, it
+- Note: If you use the ``expect(processExitsWith:observing:_:sourceLocation:performing:)``
+  macro with a Swift compiler version lower than 6.3, it doesn't support
-  doesn't support capturing state.
+  capturing state.

-If a captured value is an argument to the current function or is `self`, its
+If a captured value is an argument to the current function or is `self`, the
-type is inferred at compile time.
+compiler infers the value's type.
 Otherwise, explicitly specify the type of the
 value using the `as` operator:

 ```swift